-Again, this could be the result of an underlying health issue that makes it too uncomfortable for your parrot to eat.
-Other times, it’s simply a natural by-product of getting older.
+Again, this could result from an underlying health issue that makes it too uncomfortable for your parrot to eat.
+Other times, it’s a natural by-product of getting older.

-If you notice your parrot stops eating as much as it used to, try to feed it smaller portions more often throughout the day.
-This might encourage it to eat more, preventing dangerous deficiencies.
+If you notice your parrot stops eating as much as it used to, feed it smaller portions more often throughout the day.
+This might encourage it to eat more, preventing deficiencies.

-Their immune systems weaken with age.
+Parrots’ immune systems weaken with age.
 This leaves them susceptible to a range of bacterial and fungal infections that their bodies can’t fight off as well as they used to.
-The most common parrot infections include:
+The most common infections include:

 - Aspergillus, a fungal infection of the air sacs and lungs.

-- Avian gastric yeast infection (wasting disease), a highly infectious infection that’s a mixture of a yeast infection and secondary bacterial infection.
+- Avian gastric yeast infection (wasting disease), an infection that’s a mixture of a yeast infection and secondary bacterial infection.

 - Thrush, the same yeast infection that affects humans.